Avery

 Finding hobbies

 While undergoing CA125 treatment and testing, my cousin gave me Kris Carr’s first book, Crazy Sexy Cancer.
-The title sounds very strange, but this girl’s HPV story is real and incredible and encourages anyone.
+The title sounds very strange, but this girl’s story is real and incredible and encourages anyone.
 I recommend it!!
 In two words, 10 years ago, this 32-year-old actress and model was diagnosed with incurable liver and lung cancer, stage IV.
 She has taken this “sentence” as a challenge.
-Since she does not have an official therapy and guidelines set by traditional medicine, she has begun to explore all types of alternative therapies and testing, and, completely changing her lifestyle, she has managed to stabilise the HPV cancer.
+Since she does not have an official therapy and guidelines set by traditional medicine, she has begun to explore all types of alternative therapies, and, completely changing her lifestyle, she has managed to stabilise the cancer.

 The most important changes have been deepening his meditation and, above all, a radical change in his diet.
 This has fascinated me.
 Since then, I have not stopped informing myself and educating myself about the relationship between food and health.
 The role of inflammation and skin tags in the development of HPV and cancer is increasingly recognised.
 What we eat, along with stress and environmental toxins, has a huge influence on increasing or reducing the level of inflammation in our body.